USS LST-594: History

-Construction of LST-594 began on July 1, 1944, when her keel was laid down at Evansville, Indiana by the Missouri Valley Bridge & Iron Company (MVB&I).
+Construction of LST-594 began on 1 July 1944, when her keel was laid down at Evansville, Indiana by the Missouri Valley Bridge & Iron Company (MVB&I).
 MVB&I was one of five major inland shipbuilders, and, with International Steel Company (also located in Evansville), contributed the greatest number of LST's to the American war effort.
-Completed in 43 days, she was launched on August 12, 1944, and was sponsored by Mrs. Everett B. Wiley.
-She was commissioned September 6, 1944.
+Completed in 43 days, she was launched on 12 August 1944, and was sponsored by Mrs. Everett B. Wiley.
+She was commissioned 6 September 1944.

 The ship was assigned to the Asiatic Pacific Theater.
 For her efforts, LST-594 was honored with the American Campaign Medal, Asiatic-Pacific Campaign Medal, World War II Victory Medal, Navy Occupation Service Medal (with Asia clasp), and the Philippines Liberation Medal.

 Following the end of World War II, LST-594 performed occupation duty in the Far East.
 She also saw service in China until mid-February 1946.
-She was decommissioned on February 21, 1946, and struck from the United States Navy list on March 5, 1947.
-On June 4, 1947, LST-594 was sold to the government of South Korea.
+She was decommissioned on 21 February 1946, and struck from the United States Navy list on 5 March 1947.
+On 4 June 1947, LST-594 was sold to the government of South Korea.
 Her final fate is unknown.